-Lanyon Bowdler’s corporate legal services team are experienced in assisting directors, members and shareholders with striking off, dissolution and restoration of limited companies and Limited Liability Partnerships (LLP’s).
+Lanyon Bowdler’s corporate & commercial team and dispute resolution team are highly experienced in assisting directors, members and shareholders with striking off, dissolution and restoration of limited companies and Limited Liability Partnerships (LLP’s).

 Companies and LLP’s may be removed from and restored to the Register of Companies in a variety of circumstances.